maoyuans/chronicles-of-terre/history/Mineral.md

 ## Silver

-Silver is an uncommon precious mundane metal.
+Silver is an uncommon precious innate metal.
 It is found in small veins all across Terre, but with slightly higher concentration around central Divine Glorian Empire, around the Crest of Terre.

 Silver has slight magical properties tied to warding and abjuration.
 It is traditionally used to fend off evil and monsters, and as spellcasting materials.
 Alloys of silver are circulated as currency.